tributech-solutions/tributech-docs/docs/quickstart/setup-device.md

 ![step 1](img/edge-runtime-0.png)

-The simulated Edge Runtime Device is simply an Ubuntu VM with the Azure IoT Edge Runtime intalled.
+The simulated Edge Runtime Device is simply an Ubuntu VM with the Azure IoT Edge Runtime installed.
 Choose a good name for the VM.
 The Size "Standard_B1s" should be fine for the purpose of this guide.
-If you are planning on processing large ammounts of data consider using a more powerful instance.
+If you are planning on processing large amounts of data consider using a more powerful instance.

 Configure SSH so that you can log into the VM after it has been created.